apollojain/hab_android/README.md

 "center_horizontal" into the input field.
 This should center your title.
 8) Now on the right hand side of your screen, scroll up to "Padding Top" and type 20dp.
 This will shift your title down a little bit.
-9) Go to "Text" on the right hand side of the screen and enter "@string/title" into the input box.
-It'll show you an error.
-We'll fix that soon.
+9) Go to "Text" on the right hand side of the screen and enter "@string/app_name" into the input box.
+Where is this coming from, you ask?
+Let's look!
 10) Go to Resources at the bottom of the screen.
 Click the "strings.xml" button.
 Below the string labelled "action_settings, type:
 ```xml